EXPLAINER: Biden extends student loan freeze through August - NewsBreak

 WHAT ABOUT WIDER LOAN FORGIVENESS?

 As a presidential candidate in 2020, Biden said he would “immediately cancel a minimum of $10,000 of student debt per person.”
 That hasn’t happened.
-The White House has said Biden would sign legislation canceling up to that amount if it were passed by Congress, but it has resisted calls to erase debt using executive action.
+The White House has said Biden would sign legislation canceling up to that amount, but it has resisted calls to erase debt using executive action.
 Democrats including Sen. Chuck Schumer and Sen. Elizabeth Warren have pressed Biden to cancel $50,000 across the board, saying it would further boost the economy and address racial inequities in student debt.
 In a statement, those Democrats applauded the new extension but said it underscores the need for “swift executive action” to cancel debt.
-Asked about it Wednesday, Psaki said Biden “has not ruled out" the possibility, but had no further updates.
+Last year the White House requested a review from the Education and Justice departments to explore widespread forgiveness, but no decision has been announced.

 WHAT ARE PEOPLE SAYING ABOUT THE PAUSE?